Floarea1264500/hist/README.md

-Vasco da Gama reached India by sea in 1498, establishing a trade route to the East.
+The COVID-19 pandemic, caused by the novel coronavirus, emerged in late 2019 and led to a global health crisis.